traveltime-dev/traveltime-platform-qgis-plugin/docs/reference.md

 - BY_TYPE : return one linestring per route segment (allows to map mulimodal routes)

 **Output layer:** Where to save the output layer.
 If you leave this empty, the result will be loaded as a temporary layer.
 It is still possible to save a temporary layer afterwards by right-clicking it in the legend and choosing "make permanent".

+**Robust mode (advanced parameters):**

+By default, if any error happens, even on just one search, the algorithm fails and returns no result.
+In cases where partial results are still desired, you can enable robust mode.
+This will prevent batching and ignore failing requests, returning partial results.
+Note that this will consume your API quotas much faster.

 ### ![](images/icons/timemap_advanced.svg#icon) Time map (Advanced)